 9. Some Breeds Are Hypoallergenic

+Different types of dog allergens exist, and not everyone is allergic to all these proteins.
+In most cases, those with dog allergies are just allergic to one or two proteins.
 The most common protein is Can f 1.
-Sadly, all dog breeds make high levels of this allergen.
-It isn’t much you can do if you’re allergic to Can f 1.
+Sadly, all dog breeds make high levels of this allergen, so there isn’t much that you can do if you’re allergic to Can f 1.

 10. It’s Harder to Train Older Dogs